 By Vasanth Kumar, Principal Solutions Architect – MongoDB

 Most enterprise companies are building a serverless architecture or migrating their current IT solutions to one.

 This allows developers to concentrate on core product behavior rather than spending excessive time managing infrastructure or deploying and operating underlying tech stacks.

 A serverless architecture strategy reduces complexity and provides more flexibility in adopting the features and non-functional requirements needed to support market agility.

-    In this post, I will look at an example of an Internet of Things (IoT) use case and build a serverless scalable platform using Amazon Kinesis Data Firehose, Amazon Kinesis Data Analytics, and MongoDB Realm.
+In this post, I will look at an example of an Internet of Things (IoT) use case and build a serverless scalable platform using Amazon Kinesis Data Firehose, Amazon Managed Service for Apache Flink, and MongoDB Realm.
 You’ll learn how easy it is to develop mobile and desktop applications on top of the data platform for different personas.

 Before getting into the solution and reference architecture, let’s review each component.

 Developers typically must build secure application servers that implement features like user authentication, data validation, and business logic on top of the database.
 These servers always need an API so they can communicate with browsers and mobile applications or middleware components.

 Each of these problems can be solved in isolation with a wide variety of libraries, frameworks, and services—but the challenge of deciding which solution solves each problem, with the right tradeoffs for your use case, can be daunting.